top of page

 Home inspectors have a long, thorough list of components to inspect.

-This includes looking for signs of water damage, structural issues, HVAC issues, damaged or poorly installed electrical systems, aging and damaged roofs, plumbing and drainage issues.
+installed electrical systems, aging and damaged roofs, plumbing and drainage issues.
 We also inspect attics, basements, and crawlspaces looking for signs of pest infestations and molds.

 What do Home Inspectors NOT look for?

-Home inspectors do not report on cosmetic issues in a home,
+Home inspectors do not report on cosmetic issues in a home, unless it poses a potential

-Unless it poses a potential safety issue.
-Inspectors look for things that are significantly deficient, unsafe or not functioning properly.
-For example: If there is a large crack or water stain on a wall, they’ll report it, but may not report peeling wallpaper.
+properly.
+For example: If there is a large crack or water stain on a wall, they’ll report it,

 Who should be present at a Home Inspection?